lydell/eslint-plugin-simple-import-sort/README.md

 The inner arrays are joined with one newline; the outer arrays are joined with two (creating a blank line).

 Every group is sorted internally as mentioned in [Sort order].
-Side effect imports are always placed first in the group and keep their internal order.
+Side effect imports _keep their original index_ in the group.
+Imports _between_ side effect imports are sorted.
 It’s recommended to keep side effect imports in their own group.

 These are the default groups: